Detection and Imputation based Two-Stage Denoising Diffusion Power System Measurement Recovery under Cyber-Physical Uncertainties: Introduction

-The studies on power system measurement quality improvement can be mainly categorized into two groups.
-The first group is committed to solving the data quality problems caused by false data injection attack (FDIA) \cite{10013729}.
-However, most of the studies on FDIA focus on how to launch attacks stealthily and on defense mechanisms, and only a minority of the literature consider data recovery after suffering from FDIA.
+In SCADA, RTUs collect the measurements of power flow, power injection, and voltage magnitude at a low sampling frequency and then upload them to the control center.
+Nowadays, most power utilities still use weighted least squares-based static state estimation (SSE) to estimate the system's state variables, i.e., the bus voltage phasors.
+The residuals are calculated to identify and eliminate bad data \cite{4803729}.
+Moreover, the measurement redundancy \cite{kotha2022power} and Lagrange interpolation method \cite{huang2016data} can handle a small amount of data losses.
+Nonetheless, the emergence of data manipulation attack (DMA) represented by false data injection attack (FDIA) has demonstrated the cyber security vulnerability of the above methods, i.e., FDIA can covertly inject false data vectors and seriously degrade the power system data quality \cite{10013729}.
+Most of the subsequent studies on DMA focus on how to launch attacks stealthily and on defense mechanisms, and only a minority of the literature considers data recovery after suffering from manipulation.
 The generative adversarial network (GAN) model is employed to generate non-tampered data for recovering the compromised state variables \cite{8731755}.
 A P-Q decomposition-based linear transformation approach is used to reconstruct contaminated state variables \cite{9117029}.
 Nonetheless, the nonlinear nature of power flow may reduce the recovery accuracy.
 In \cite{9055170}, a state recovery approach is proposed based on the combination of quasi-Newton and Armijo line searches.
 However, successfully identifying the contaminated data by additional extreme learning machines is still necessary.
 The inertia of the power system is utilized for data restoration against FDIA with high accuracy and efficiency \cite{9697341}.
 As the renewables-penetrated power systems may be low-inertia, the recovery error is high when state variables fluctuate dramatically.